dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/barcode-result-item.md

 ### getConfidence

-Get the confidence of the decoding result.
+Get the confidence of the decoded result, which is a measure of the result's accuracy.
+If the confidence is lower than 30, the result will not be output by default.

 ```java
 int getConfidence()